Protect

 Determining wetland boundaries

-Anyone planning a development project must know precisely the boundaries of wetlands on the property as determined through procedures specified in state and federal rules.
-A wetland professional is generally required to make the boundary determination and their findings are subject to review by regulatory agencies.
+Anyone planning a development project must know the precise boundaries of wetlands on the property as determined through delineation procedures specified in state and federal rules.
+A wetland professional is generally required to make the boundary determination and their findings are subject to review by the DNR and the U.S. Army Corps of Engineers.

 All determinations must follow the requirements specified in these documents: